Legoben/Tumblr-Messenger/README.md

  2. In server.py add your own Tumblr api key.
  3. Run server.py
  4. In `chrome://extensions` click install from package and select the client folder
- 5. Open [https://www.tumblr.com/ask_form/pizza.tumblr.com/](https://www.tumblr.com/ask_form/pizza.tumblr.com/) and it will start running automatically.
+ 5. Open [https://www.tumblr.com/ask_form/pizza.tumblr.com/](https://www.tumblr.com/ask_form/pizza.tumblr.com/) (or some other blog) and it will start running automatically.